-Degree and year of study?
+Degree and Year of study:

-What inspired you to engage with the office and role(s) you currently hold?
+What inspired you to engage with the office and the role you currently hold?

 What Clubs are you involved with at UofA?

-What led you to join the club(s)?
+What led you to join the clubs(s)?

 Favourite holiday destination/activity?